ankitv89/easypay-server/README.md

  - AES key should be 16 characters ling
  - Blank values are changes to space during encryption of mandatory fields
+ - To Autogenerate referenceNo, send it as blank in mandatory params. it will autogenerate aa uuid as reference number